 A radiologist, a physician specifically trained to supervise and interpret radiology examinations, will analyze the images and send a signed report to your primary care or referring physician, who will share the results with you.

 - MRI is a noninvasive imaging technique that does not involve exposure to ionizing radiation.

-- MR images of the soft-tissue structures of the body—such as the heart, liver, pancreas and many other organs—are clearer and more detailed than with other imaging methods.
+- MRI can provide detailed images of the soft-tissue structures of the body—such as the heart, liver, pancreas and many other organs.
 This detail makes MRI an invaluable tool in early diagnosis and evaluation of cancer.

 - MRI has proven valuable in diagnosing a broad range of conditions, including heart and vascular disease, stroke, and joint and musculoskeletal disorders.